 As of 2020, there are 3.8 billion social media users worldwide.
 Of those users,90.4% are millennials, 77.5% are Gen-X, and 48.2% are Boomers.
 With the vast amount of diverse groups, there is an ever rampant issue of over racism on social media.
-In a 2019 study, 52% of teenagers said they came across racist hate speech on social media.
+In a 2019 study, 52 percent of teenagers said they came across racist hate speech on social media.
 1 in 4 Black social media users have been harassed online because of being Black, and that harassment included racial slurs, cultural appropriation and derogatory comments.
 One of the newest forms of cyber racism that is emerging is “blackfishing.”

 Blackfishing is a form of cultural appropriation where white women wear darker makeup and traditional Black hairstyles to gain likes and attention.
 Most recently, female rap artist Danielle Bregoli (Bhad Bhabie) posted multiple photos and videos appearing darker with braids.
 Many of the comments praised her for transitioning “to a beautiful light skin woman” and “It was time she started appearing Black because she is.”
 Still, many comments severely criticized her for appropriating Black culture once again.
 After much scrutiny, she appeared on Instagram live, denying the accusations and adding “who wants to be Black?”
 Instead of withdrawing their support, many fans and “pro-Black” social media news pages continue to post her.